yanone/kerningvalidator/README.md

 1. This tool currently only consumes `.glyphs` sources, no UFOs
 1. The tests are currently limited to encoded glyphs only
 1. It takes forever
+1. The `vharfbuzz` shaping has shown a difference of up to 1 font unit compared to the kerning defined in the `.glyphs` source.
+The tool therefore allows for 1 unit difference